 The Real Dose website lists two studies for Rhodiola Rosea:

 2. Standardized Rhodiola rosea: A Unique Phytomedicine.
 A Current Phytochemical Quality Overview.
 This appears to be a paper that was presented at a meeting titled, The Proceedings of the 8th International Congress Phytopharm, in 2004.
 Phytopharm is a pharmaceutical /nutraceutical company.
-Since this paper was presented, it may not be peer reviewed.
+Since this paper was presented, it may not be peer-reviewed.

 Real Dose Formula No 1 contains 113.33 mg of Rhodiola rosea.
 At least one study noted that 100 mg of this herb helped mental and physical fatigue.
-Other studies looking at anxiety and depression have used over 300 mg.

 Pepper (Piper nigrum)